dart-lang/site-www/src/content/codelabs/iterables.md

 ## What's next

-Congratulations, you finished the codelab!
+Congratulations, you finished the tutorial!
 If you want to learn more,
 here are some suggestions for where to go next:

 * Play with [DartPad.]({{site.dartpad}})
 * Try another [tutorial](/tutorials).
-* Read the [Iterable API reference][iterable class] to learn about methods not covered by this codelab.
+* Read the [Iterable API reference][iterable class] to learn about methods that this tutorial doesn't cover.

 [hashmap class]: {{site.dart-api}}/{{site.sdkInfo.channel}}/dart-collection/HashMap-class.html
 [iterable class]: {{site.dart-api}}/{{site.sdkInfo.channel}}/dart-core/Iterable-class.html